-An understanding of the terminology used in reference to climate related data sets is important to easily communicate the correct meanings and intentions.
-Therefore this box lists established definitions with respect to data records in general, and satellite data records in particular.
+An understanding of the terminology used in reference to climate-related datasets is important for communicating the correct meanings and intentions.
+This annex lists established definitions with respect to data records in general and satellite data records in particular.

-An Essential Climate Variable (ECV is a physical, chemical, or biological variable or a group of linked variables that critically contributes to the characterization of Earth's climate.
+An Essential Climate Variable (ECV) is a physical, chemical or biological variable or group of linked variables that critically contributes to the characterization of Earth's climate.
 ECV datasets provide the empirical evidence needed to understand and predict the evolution of climate, to guide mitigation and adaptation measures, to assess risks and enable attribution of climatic events to underlying causes, and to underpin climate services.
-The ECVs must not be understood as a select group of stand-alone variables; they are part of a wider concept (Fig. 20).
-ECVs are identified based on the following criteria97:
+The ECVs must not be understood as a select group of stand-alone variables; they are part of a wider concept (Figure 18).
+ECVs are identified according to the following criteria105:

-- Relevance: The variable is critical for • characterizing the climate system and its changes. - Feasibility: Observing or deriving the • variable on a global scale is technically feasible using proven, scientifically understood methods.
+- (a) Relevance: The variable is critical for characterizing the climate system and its changes; - (b) Feasibility: Observing or deriving the variable on a global scale is technically feasible, using proven, scientifically understood methods; - (c) Cost-effectiveness: Generating and archiving data on the variable is affordable, mainly